bridgechung/bridgechung.github.io/_posts/2026-03-25-declarer-technique-there-and-back-again.markdown

 ![confused math lady](/images/confused-math-lady.webp)

 Are you still stuck?
 Let me try giving you a suggestion.
 Let's say EW take their 3 red tricks (doesn't matter).
-Now come two round of trumps.
+Now come two rounds of trumps.
 Both follow.
 Now try two rounds of clubs...

 1. What if both players follow to 2 rounds of clubs?
 2. What if one defender ruffs the second club?